formsandflows/PACo/Documentation/PACoCo.md

 # PACoCo

-PACoCo is the companion canvas app for PACo.
-Where PACo only contains canvas components, PACoCo is a canvas app using these canvas components.
-PACoCo can be regarded as a reference canvas app meaning people can use it to investigate in detail how the components can be used.
+PACoCo is the companion canvas app to demonstrate how several PACo canvas components can be used together.
+PACoCo can be regarded as a reference canvas app meaning people can use it to investigate in more detail how the components can be used.

 ![image](https://user-images.githubusercontent.com/35654198/235985153-9a98897d-715f-46b8-8f3a-d28be2fdfaa4.png)